dinzdale/openchargemap_android_library/README.md

 openChargeMapViewModel = ViewModelProviders.of(this, OpenChargeMapViewModelFactory(application)).get(OpenChargeMapViewModel::class.java)

-2) Observer the ViewModel's dbInitialized property, which will indicated completion of retreival and initialization of the database:
+2) Observer the ViewModel's dbInitialized property, which will indicate completion of retreival and initialization of the database:

  fun setUpOpenChargeMapListeners() {